MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-sso-kerberos.md

 You can configure delegation settings for either standard Kerberos constrained delegation or resource-based Kerberos constrained delegation.
 For more information on the differences between the two approaches to delegation, see [Kerberos constrained delegation overview](/windows-server/security/kerberos/kerberos-constrained-delegation-overview).

 Depending on which approach you want to use, proceed to one of the following sections.
 Don't complete both sections:
- - [Configure the gateway service account for standard Kerberos constrained delegation](#configure-the-gateway-service-account-for-standard-kerberos-constrained-delegation).
+* [Option A: Standard Kerberos constrained delegation](#option-a-standard-kerberos-constrained-delegation).
 This is the default recommendation for most environments.
-- [Configure the gateway service account for resource-based Kerberos constrained delegation](#configure-the-gateway-service-account-for-resource-based-kerberos-constrained-delegation).
+* [Option B: Resource-based Kerberos constrained delegation](#option-b-resource-based-kerberos-constrained-delegation).
 This is required if your data source belongs to a different domain than your gateway.

 #### Option A: Standard Kerberos constrained delegation